Universal-Connect-Project/ucw-app/README.md

 # Universal Connect Widget

+> [!WARNING]
-> ⚠️ This is a fork of the [ucw-app](https://github.com/Universal-Connect-Project/ucw-app) repo.
+> This is a fork of the [ucw-app](https://github.com/Universal-Connect-Project/ucw-app) repo.
 Do not use this in place of the original.

 This repository is a monorepo, which contains the pieces that make up the Universal Connect Application.
 It is a full-stack application, which anyone can clone and self-host as a way to serve the connect widget via a URL, which can then be loaded